rakeshkanna-rk/TextPlay/README.md

 ---

 ### **🔃 Loader**: This tool will display a progress bar with a loading animation.
- - **ProgressBar**: Simulate and display a progress bar incrementing from 0% to 100%.
+ - **Progress Bar**: Simulate and display a progress bar incrementing from 0% to 100%.
 ```python
 from textPlay import ProgressBar